Insights

 2. Aspire to dynamic knowledge delivery

-Having invested time in understanding the value you want to create and the actions you want to inspire, it’s time to identify the right technology and methodologies to deliver the your knowledge in faster, easier and better ways.
+Having invested time in understanding the value you want to create and the actions you want to inspire, it’s time to identify the right technology and methodologies to deliver your knowledge in faster, easier and better ways.

 This is where we turn to machine learning and AI models for inspiration – and we can already see interesting new platforms taking shape:

-Casetext in the legal industry assists attorneys by offering proactive insights into case law, statutes, and legal presidents.
+Casetext in the legal industry assists attorneys by offering proactive insights into case law, statutes, and legal precedents.
 By processing thousands of legal documents and cases, Casetext can alert attorneys to relevant case law and even suggest arguments based on the specifics of their case.

 Carnegie Learning is bridging the gap in classrooms, by offering personalised learning experiences based on a student’s learning process.
 It recommends specific models, exercises or even alternative explanations if a student is struggling with a particular concept.